Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 * [ISLE Installation: Environments](../install/install-environments.md) helps explain the ISLE workflow structure, the associated files, and what values ISLE end users should use for the ".env", "local.env", etc.
 * [Local ISLE Installation: Resources](../install/install-local-resources.md) contains Docker container passwords and URLs for administrator testing.
 * [ISLE Installation: Troubleshooting](../install/install-troubleshooting.md) contains help for port conflicts, non-running Docker containers, etc.
+* [ISLE Cheat Sheet: Docker Commands](../cookbook-recipes/isle-cheatsheet-docker-commands.md) contains reference information on Docker and Unix commands that are useful for installing, updating, and running ISLE.

 ---